 Our annual Bioscience Careers Day (BCD) shows bioscience students the wide variety of careers open to them

-This year's event took place online, over five days from Monday 2nd November to Friday 6th November.
-Each day was themed around an area of the biosciences, hosted by a representative organisation from our Careers Committee.
-With expert talks, Q&As and panel discussions, each day was designed to enhance your knowledge of the variety of careers available to bioscience graduates.
+Last year's event took place online, over three days from Tuesday 2nd November to Thursday 4th November 2021.
+Each day was hosted by a representative organisation from our Careers Committee.
+With expert talks, Q&As and panel discussions, each day was designed to enhance guests' knowledge of the variety of careers available to bioscience graduates.

 This annual event is coordinated by the Royal Society of Biology's Careers Committee.